Rhyme Pays: Music and lyrics

-The album, especially tracks like "6 'N the Morning", is considered to have defined the gangsta rap genre.
+The album, especially tracks like "6 In the Morning", is considered to have defined the gangsta rap genre.
 Ice-T claims that this would be his first hip hop album to be carrying a parental advisory warning label, although, it was years before the industry-standard explicit-lyrics sticker was developed and Too $hort's first album that also had to be carried with an "Explicit Lyrics" warning back in 1985.
 The 1988 CD release included four bonus tracks.

 Ice-T stated on his autobiography that Seymour Stein took exception to the song "409" for the line "Guys grab a girl, girls grab a guy/If a guy wants a guy, please take it outside", which he saw as homophobic.
 Ice-T insisted that those lines were not meant to be homophobic, but simply a statement of his own preferences.
 An article by Dennis Hunt noted that this lyric "may rub gays the wrong way" in an interview on the album's release.
 Ice-T would later become one of the first hardcore rappers to condemn homophobia.